 Chapel Dress

 The navy school shirt or the navy RRCA school sweatshirt is required for chapel with khaki bottoms.
-A red, white, or blue long sleeve turtleneck shirt may be worn under the navy school shirt or the navy school sweatshirt during cold weather.
+A red, white, or blue long sleeve shirt may be worn under the navy school shirt during cold weather.

 Field Trips